Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \sigma_\theta \coloneqq -\frac{1}{g}\frac{\partial p}{\partial\theta}, \end{align} \]

 was introduced.
-Due to the simple form of Eq.
-(15.159) $P_i$ is also called isentropic potential vorticity.
-In the barotropic case, Eq.
-(15.158) the terms between the square brackets, you get
+Owing to the simple form of Eq.
+(15.159), $P_i$ is also called the isentropic potential vorticity.
+In the barotropic case, the terms between the square brackets in Eq.
+(15.158) vanish, and one obtains

 \[ \begin{align} P_{i, b} &= -g\eta_p\frac{\partial\theta}{\partial p} \end{align} \]